Thomas Hart Benton: The Sources of Country Music

 How does this music reflect changes in American society in the first half the 20th century?

-Identify the roots of country music as well as some of the early performers.
+Examine the roots of country music as well as some of the early performers who influenced modern music.